 The schedule begins with easy efforts, having you ride just one or two of the easy 1 bidon routes per day.
 The idea here is that even a beginning cyclist could take on this challenge.

 But as it builds to the 3 bidon routes, we intersperse difficult rides with recovery rides, so your body can properly recover.
 Remember: you don’t get stronger while you ride, you get stronger afterward when your body recovers!
-So take it easy on the recovery days (which have a grey background in the schedule) so your body can be strong for the harder rides.
+So take it easy on the recovery days so your body can be ready for the harder rides.